ANother World of Darkness - Alpha Network

 - Fun: Ensure you and your players have fun.
 The point of the exercise is enjoyment.
 If your players are having fun, then you’ll have fun.
 If they aren’t, either collectively or individually, then they’ll be reluctant to play again, or engage with the story in a productive way.
 This means observing the players: if one or more seem disinterested, or frustrated in themselves (not simply roleplaying their characters), you may need to rethink how things are progressing.

-- Host Rules: The owner or full-time inhabitant of the living premises has rights.. it’s their home, after all.
+- Host Rules: Rather than calling them by the possibly confusing term, “House Rules” which has another meaning here.
+Anyway, The owner or full-time inhabitant of the living premises should have rights.. it’s their home, after all.
 These are some handy, basic Hosting Guidelines or Out-of-game Home Rules that are great for face-to-face Tabletop Sessions.

 - Car Keys: Vehicle Keys should be left with the wife/responsible other, who verifies you are not drunk before driving home.

-- Cell Phones: All Phones should be Off (or on “Silence/Vibrate” if working On-Call) and preferably, put away in a corner.
+- Cell Phones: All Phones should be Off (or on “Silence/Vibrate” if working On-Call) and preferably, put away in another room or in a distant corner.

 - It’s My Spot: As the host (of the premises) and the one usually running the Game, I get to pick my chair/spot around the Table.
 All others are first come first serve, unless someone has a medical need for a certain location.